ardifx01/p/CONTRIBUTING.md

 ---

-Thank you for contributing to ridwaanhall.com!
+Thank you for contributing!
 Your efforts help make this project better for everyone. 🚀

-**Questions?** Feel free to reach out via [email](mailto:hi@ridwaanhall.com) or create an issue for clarification.
+**Questions?** Feel free to reach out via [email](mailto:nadhifkarim89@gmail.com) or create an issue for clarification.